utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/memory-management.md

 ## Regular Godot memory management
 ### Object and Refcounted
 Godot got two ways to manage memory.
 Classes belonging to the `Object` category are manually freed.
 If not done, it will remain in memory until the program terminates and leak.
-To make memory management easier, another category called `Refcounted` existed.
+To make memory management easier, another category called `Refcounted` exists.
 They keep an internal counter of the numbers of how many times they are references by other parts of the program.
 It's only when reaching 0 that it will automatically be freed from memory.

 ### Instance binding
 Other languages can have different ways to handle memory than Godot.
 To help with it, Godot objects can hold `instance bindings`.
 It's a set of callbacks that can be implemented by whoever wish to add a language to Godot.
 There are callbacks for the different phases of the lifecycle of an object: creation, destruction and counter updates.
 Using those callbacks, one can then synchronize the state of the Godot object with the memory of the targeted languages.